Board of Directors

 Ryan Davis grew up in Atlanta, Georgia with baseball, Boy Scouts, and punk rock.
 His parents grew up on farms and he was always indirectly around their horses and cattle.
 Ryan has been around food and restaurants since he was 16.
 He worked with many different chefs and restaurants, and those experiences taught him how to recognize quality foods through taste and appearance.
 Ryan came out West to the Sangre de Cristo Mountains first as a teenager, and then returned to Crestone in San Luis Valley for meditation retreats.
 He then eventually moved to Crestone to experience the various Buddhist retreat centers.
 Ryan is now about to graduate from a traditional Tibetan medicine program which focuses on the interrelationships between plants, food, medicine, and the elemental processes of the seasons.

-Josh Wagner, Colorado Springs Driver
+Colorado Springs Driver